On the nature of buckling instability in galactic bars: Making pretzels from bananas

-The origin of these pretzel-like orbits can be understood recalling that the bending wave speeds up the motion in the horizontal plane.
-Let us focus on the first example of a fish-like orbit shown in the upper panel of Fig.~\ref{pretzels}.
-Starting at the upper right corner of the box, at the highest $z$ position, and following the orbit one can see that indeed, in comparison with the original banana orbit (bottom panel) the star reaches the next maximum of $z$ not after half of a cycle, but much further along the horizontal angle.
-Overall, the result is that the star makes only 3 full oscillations along $z$ for each 2 oscillations in $x$, as expected from the frequency ratio for this orbit, $f_z'/f_x' =3/2$.
-A similar behavior is observed for the next orbits shown in Fig.~\ref{pretzels}, only to a lesser extent.
-The orbits with $f_z'/f_x' =$ 5/3, 7/4, 9/5 make 5, 7 and 9 oscillations in $z$ for each 3, 4 and 5 oscillations in $x$, respectively.
-The limiting case of this sequence is obviously the banana orbit with $f_z'/f_x' = 2$ which remains unchanged.
+The origin of these pretzel-like orbits can be understood by recalling that the bending wave speeds up the motion in the horizontal plane.
+I now focus on the first example of a fish-like orbit shown in the upper panel of Fig.~\ref{pretzels}.
+Starting at the upper right corner of the box, at the highest $z$ position and following the orbit, one can see that in comparison with the original banana orbit (bottom panel) the star indeed reaches the next maximum of $z$ not after half a cycle, but much further along the horizontal angle.
+Overall, the result is that the star makes only three full oscillations along $z$ for each two oscillations in $x$, as expected from the frequency ratio for this orbit, $f_z'/f_x' =3/2$.
+Similar behavior is observed for the next orbits shown in Fig.~\ref{pretzels}, but to a lesser extent.
+The orbits with $f_z'/f_x' =$ 5/3, 7/4, and 9/5 make five, seven, and nine oscillations in $z$ for each three, four, and five oscillations in $x$, respectively.
+The limiting case of this sequence is obviously the banana orbit with $f_z'/f_x' = 2$, which remains unchanged.

 The positions of the first four orbits from Table~\ref{properties} and Fig.~\ref{pretzels} in the $a_x' (a_x)$ and $f_x' (f_x)$ planes are shown as black dots in Fig.~\ref{fxaxadiabatic}.
 The variation of these two quantities in the second phase of buckling suggests that they change adiabatically.
-As discussed in section 3.6.2 of \citet{Binney2008}, the increase of the horizontal frequency of a harmonic oscillator by a factor $(1 + \psi)$ described by equation~(\ref{fxpsi}) should correspond to the decrease of the amplitude of oscillations according to $a_x' = a_x (1 + \psi)^{-1/2}$.
+As discussed in Section 3.6.2 of \citet{Binney2008}, the increase of the horizontal frequency of a harmonic oscillator by a factor $(1 + \psi)$ described by Equation~(\ref{fxpsi}) should correspond to the decrease of the amplitude of oscillations according to $a_x' = a_x (1 + \psi)^{-1/2}$.
 The numerical values in Table~\ref{properties} indeed obey these relations.